 Smutwood Peak should not be confused with Mount Smuts.
 Smutwood Peak is a moderate to difficult hike, while Mount Smuts is one of the hardest scrambles in the Canadian Rockies (don’t believe me – get Alan Kane’s book).

 You shouldn’t attempt Mount Smuts unless you are a well-seasoned scrambler and have helmets, rope, and a GPS.
-There has been a death on the descent, and a rope with rappel skills would make it much safer and easier.
+There have been multiple deaths on the descent, and a rope with rappel skills would make it much safer and easier.

 Wildlife Awareness on The Hike